- Ed.D. Higher Education Administration, University of Virginia

 Are you a member of any professional organizations?

-This year, 2018-2019, I am president of the Rotary Club of Hartsville.
+In 2018-2019, I served as president of the Rotary Club of Hartsville.
 Our Rotary Club supports GSSM students by sponsoring a student to attend the Rotary Youth Leadership Awards weekend in June.
-I have served as president of the Potomac and Chesapeake Assn. for College Admission Counseling (PCACAC), president of the Virginia Assn. of Collegiate Registrars and Admissions Officers (VACRAO) and held leadership roles in the National Association for College Admission Counseling (NACAC).
+I have served as president of the Potomac and Chesapeake Assn. for College Admission Counseling (PCACAC), president of the Virginia Association of Collegiate Registrars and Admissions Officers (VACRAO) and held leadership roles in the National Association for College Admission Counseling (NACAC).
 I received PCACAC's Apperson Award for contributions to the association in 2014.

 Please list and describe any personal information you would like to share.